 An overall GPA of 3.0 must be maintained in courses used to meet the program requirements.
 At most two course grades of C or C+ are allowed to be used, and the rest of the course grades must be B- or better.

-Substitutions and exceptions are permitted at the discretion of the Department Chair.
+Substitutions and exceptions are permitted at the discretion of the Department Head.

 Students are evaluated at the end of each semester, and failure to make what is considered satisfactory progress in the program is grounds for being placed on Academic Probation or dismissal.
-The section of the handbook on Evaluation provides additional information.
+The Advising/Evaluation section of the handbook below provides additional information.

 Statistics and Statistical Learning: